george/java-native-obfuscation-study/README.md

 ### Results

-Not surprisingly, bytecode level operations were exponentially faster an overwhelming majority of the time, though strangely, IO operations over twice as fast (128%) natively.
+Not surprisingly, bytecode level operations were exponentially faster an overwhelming majority of the time, though strangely, certain IO operations over twice as fast (128%) natively.

 The results are as follows: